Chart Color Schemes

 Kurunjang is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Kurunjang, as per the latest Census, 93.9% of dwellings were houses with the remaining 6.1% being semi-detached, apartments, or other types.
-This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Kurunjang stood at 24.7%, with mortgaged dwellings at 51.1% and rented ones at 24.2%.
+The dwelling structure in Kurunjang, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 70.2% houses and 29.8% other dwellings.
+Home ownership in Kurunjang stood at 24.7%, with mortgaged dwellings at 51.1% and rented dwellings at 24.2%.
 The median monthly mortgage repayment was $1,517, below Melbourne metro's average of $2,000.
-Median weekly rent in Kurunjang was $321 compared to Melbourne metro's $390.
-Nationally, Kurunjang's mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.
+The median weekly rent in Kurunjang was $321, compared to Melbourne metro's $390.
+Nationally, Kurunjang's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing